dim-s/unity-scripts-gpt-generated/README.md

 # unity-scripts-gpt-generated
-GPT generated scripts and utils for Unity
+ChatGPT useful generated scripts and utils for Unity.
+(!)
+All scripts are checked by human and they work properly.

 ## Navigation
 - [StreamingAssetsLoader](#StreamingAssetsLoader)